Manta-NFS

 }

-field is the location of your SSH private key.
+The keyfile field is the location of your SSH private key.

-field is the signature of your public SSH key.
+The keyId field is the signature of your public SSH key.

 You can find a fully commented example of all the sections and fields

-that are legal in a configuration file in etc/example.json
+that are legal in a configuration file in etc/example.json.

 Testing the Configuration and Environment